Cpmjaguar1234/goodreads-download-buttons-firefox/README.md

 5. Navigate to the folder where you extracted the files
 6. Select the `manifest.json` file

 Note: This is a temporary installation that will be removed when you close Firefox.
-To make it permanent, you'll need to:
-1. Zip all the extension files
-2. Go to `about:addons`
-3. Click the gear icon ⚙️
-4. Select "Install Add-on From File"
-5. Choose your zip file

 ## Usage

 1. Visit any book page on Goodreads (URLs starting with `https://www.goodreads.com/book/`)